XZES40/XZES40-Transformer/xzes/transformer/README.md

 # Transformer

-This is the C++ application which transforms and XML and XSLT document into an output XML document.
+This is the C++ application which transforms and XML and XML style-sheet documents into an output XML document.
+This transformation is requested over a local network connection on `localhost:40404` via an Apache CGI script found in `cgi-script` (located in the parent directory).

 ## Usage